Rowanas/IMS/README.md

 ### Building

-To build my code, you should be able to enter the IMS-Starter project, and open a gitBash terminal.
+To build my code, you should be able to enter the IMS-Starter project, and open a gitBash terminal there.
 Type in "mvn clean package" to build a new fatjar, and run with only the commands "java -jar ims-0.0.1-jar-with-dependencies".
 This will open my java executable in a console for you to interact with.
 All methods function, and all options are supported by robust user-error capture and return.

 ## Running the tests